 Some of the statements contained or incorporated by reference in this registration statement are forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
 Words such as "anticipate," "continue," "could," "projected," "expects," "believes," "intends", and "assumes", the negative of these terms and similar expressions are used to identify forward-looking statements.
-These statements are made based upon current expectations and projections about our business and the semiconductor industry and assumptions made by our management are not guarantees of future performance, nor do we assume any obligation to update such forward-looking statements for many reasons, including the risk factors listed in the Risk Factors section.
-All forward-looking statements is the based on information available to us at the date of this report and we assume no obligation to update any such statements.
+These statements are made based upon current expectations and projections about our business and the semiconductor industry and assumptions made by our management are not guarantees of future performance, nor do we assume any obligation to update such forward-looking statements after the date this report is filed.
+Our actual results could differ materially from those projected in the forward-looking statements for many reasons, including the risk factors listed in the Risk Factors section.
+All forward-looking statements in this registration statement are based on information available to us at the date of this report and we assume no obligation to update any such statements.

-The following information should be read in conjunction with the Consolidated Financial Statements and notes thereto included in our Annual Report on Form 10-K for the year ended December 31, 2005, as filed with the SEC on March 16, 2006.
+The following information should be read in conjunction with the Consolidated Financial Statements and notes thereto included in our Annual Report on Form 10-K for the year ended December 31, 2006, as filed with the SEC on March 16, 2007 and in our Quarterly Report on Form 10-Q for the quarter ended March 31, 2007, as filed with SEC on May 10, 2007.
 All references to fiscal year apply to our fiscal year which ends on December 31.